-How To Prepare Chicken Before Cooking
+How To Prepare Chicken Thighs Before Cooking

-Otherwise, the chicken thighs will be dead plate.
+Otherwise, the chicken thighs will be dead plates.
 Brining acts like a shield to prevent the chicken from burning.
 In the end, the thighs will be juicy and tender to have unless you cook them in high flame or overcook them.

 - Take your chicken pieces out of the plastic wrap.

 - These are bone-in chickens.
 So, place the thighs on the cutting board.
 You’ll see the fats are dangling around.

 - Trim the fats and skins off.
 It helps to reduce unnecessary flare ups.
 Thank me later.

 - Then comes the seasoning part.
 I rub salt and pepper on these thighs.

 - If you want a sugar rub on your thigh’s skin, it’ll only cause burning and end up being seared.